Your 7 Must-See Maui Waterfalls in 2024

 4. Honokohau Falls

 This magnificent waterfall is the tallest on Maui with two tiers that drop a total of 1,119 feet.
-You won’t find Honokohau along any road, though — since it’s tucked away deep in the West Maui Mountains, this waterfall is super tricky to be seen on land so many book to view it by helicopter.
+You won’t find Honokohau along any road, though — since it’s tucked away deep in the West Maui Mountains, this waterfall is super tricky to see on land so it is mainly only viewed by helicopter.

 If you want to soar around this impressive wonder, be sure to book a tour in advance of your Maui vacation.
 Tours are popular and tend to fill quickly, so a bit of extra planning will increase your chances of seeing Honokohau.

 Honokohau Falls is largely known for its appearance in the “Jurassic Park” movie.
-The two-tiered waterfall sits along the edge of the rainforest mountainside in Haleakala National Park.
+The two-tiered waterfall sits along the edge of the rainforest mountainside in the Honokohau Valley.

 5. Twin Falls

 Located on the famous Road to Hana, Twin Falls is one of the most accessible waterfalls on the island.
-It is one of the first stops along the Road to Hana and it’s a short 1 mile there-and-back hike to reach the falls.
+It is one of the first stops along the Road to Hana and it’s around a 1 mile roundtrip hike to reach the falls.
 On your arrival at the falls, you’ll find two picturesque waterfalls cascading into a pool that’s perfect for swimming.

 6. Alelele Falls